Wluper/matilda/README.md

 ## Adding Custom Labels

 ### MATILDA Main Tool
-All configuration changes that you may wish to make to MATILDA can be done in the file `server/annotator_config.py`.
+All configuration changes that you may wish to make to MATILDA's annotation model can be done in the file `web/server/lida_model.json`.
 This script contains a configuration dictionary that describes which labels will appear in MATILDA's front end.
+You can also add an entire new annotation model file and put a reference to it in the `configuration/conf.json` file.

 You can currently add three different types of new labels to MATILDA: